-Back to vehicles, OnStar’s security service is seen as an amenity when buying a car.
+Back to vehicles, customers see OnStar’s security service as an amenity when buying a car.
 This means that customers will pay more for a car with this feature installed, which can be pretty valuable for an automaker.

 And finally, Oreo is a popular cookie that is sometimes used as an ingredient in other products, like cookies and cream ice cream, McDonald’s McFlurries, and coffee flavoring.

 If your business isn’t prominent enough to be branded as an ingredient, perhaps your business is one that can benefit from including an ingredient in its product or service.
 By including a well-known ingredient in your business model, you’re able to promise a level of quality that is already well-known to consumers.

 One example of an ingredient in the digital marketing world is social media scheduling tool Buffer.
 If possible, many new SaaS companies in the digital marketing will offer Buffer integration with their service because they know how popular Buffer is.

 Offering a well-known ingredient in your product or service can be a great way to promote your product to consumers who already use that ingredient in other products.